zhao-kun/springcloud-eurekaserver/README.md

 A spring cloud eureka server docker image which supports to change configuration via argument

-Leveraging following K8s spec, we could deploy springcloud eureka server in a Kubernetes cluste
+Leveraging following K8s spec, we could deploy springcloud eureka server in a Kubernetes cluster

 ```yaml
 ---